 The enterprise of warehousing has also not been spared from the effect of evolution in today’s highly competitive and rapidly growing business world.
-Contemporary warehousing is not a simple process but a complex discipline of managing space, increasing productivity, and integrating technologies in the process.
+Modern warehousing is not a simple process but a complex discipline of managing space, increasing productivity, and integrating technologies in the process.
 From the concept of the small modern warehouse design to the large modern industrial warehouse design, the elements of the modern storage concepts are transforming the supply chain storage sector.

 This article discusses some peculiarities of the contemporary warehouse, which is focused on the perspective of the effects of a new paradigm-shifting the ways of storing, managing, and delivering merchandise.
 We will also discuss how the design of the current data warehouse has played a crucial role in such developments and what the future of the field looks like.